-25 Poppin' Facts About Bubble Wrap
+25 Surprising Facts About Bubble Wrap

-Wallpaper may have lost some of its social cache, but in the 1950s, gluing patterned rolls to your living room was a decorating win.
+Wallpaper may have lost some of its social cachet, but in the 1950s, gluing patterned rolls to your living room was a decorating win.
 In 1957, an engineer named Al Fielding and a Swiss inventor named Marc Chavannes wanted to bring a wallpaper to market with a raised texture.
 As an experiment, they glued two shower curtains together, sealing them so tightly that air bubbles were created.
 But few consumers wanted to cocoon themselves in a padded room, and the wrap-as-wallpaper idea never took off.

 Their wallpaper dreams dashed, Fielding and Chavannes decided to take their glued-curtain idea and transfer it to greenhouses, where the material could be used to insulate buildings and retain heat.
 This worked, but it was still hard to convince buyers to enclose their environment in plastic.
 For a time, it seemed like Bubble Wrap would remain a good idea without much of a purpose.

-3. IBM CHANGED EVERYTHING.
+3. IBM changed everything.

 By 1959, Fielding and Chavannes had incorporated Sealed Air, a business umbrella for marketing their Bubble Wrap product.
 Their marketing expert, Frederick W. Bowers, learned that IBM was preparing to ship their 1401 decimal computer to buyers.
 Realizing the item was both expensive and fragile, Bowers pitched the company on the idea of shipping them wrapped in Sealed Air’s trademark product.
 (Previously, shippers used newspaper, sawdust, or horse hair to protect delicate items.)
 Impressed, IBM soon began using Bubble Wrap to protect delicate electronics from damage during transit.
 By the mid-1960s, Bubble Wrap had become a shipping institution.